nimonian/swe2ml-web/src/learn/vectors/vector-magnitude.md

 # Vector magnitude

 Some vectors are big; some vectors are small.
-That's ok.
-But for the good of science we'd like to assign a number to measure the size.
+For the good of science we'd like to assign a number to the size.

 To do this, we might remember a little fact about triangles known as Pythagoras' theorem.